North American Airlines

-North American Airlines, Inc., was a United States airline with its headquarters at the HLH Building in Peachtree City, Georgia in Greater Atlanta, United States.
+North American Airlines, Inc., was an American airline with its headquarters at the HLH Building in Peachtree City, Georgia in Greater Atlanta, United States.
 Prior to May 2008, it operated scheduled international services from the U.S. to Africa and Guyana.
 Later it operated domestic and international charter services and wet lease services.
 Its main aircraft and maintenance base was Tampa International Airport.

 History

 North American Airlines was a subsidiary of Global Aviation Holdings, Inc., formerly Global Aero Logistics, Inc. Unlike the other airlines that are or were a part of Global Aviation, ATA Airlines (now defunct) and World Airways (now defunct), North American was founded after airline deregulation in the United States.

 North American was established in 1989 and began operations on January 20, 1990.
 It was founded by Dan McKinnon, former head of the then-Civil Aeronautics Board.
 The airline was acquired by World Air Holdings in April 2005.

 It began by flying charter flights on Boeing 757 aircraft.
 The company grew during the 1990s, adding flights to San Juan, Puerto Rico, various spots in Mexico and other destinations.
 North American also started a scheduled flight from Los Angeles International Airport to JFK to complement El Al's existing Tel Aviv-JFK-LAX run and provide the Israeli airline with more passengers.
 North American also opened operations in Newark, New Jersey, and Oakland, California, at that time.
 In addition to their original 757s, North American also operated Boeing 767s for long-range, high-density charter flights.

 On April 5, 2007, New ATA Holdings, Inc., bought out North American Airlines parent company World Air Holdings, Inc. and promptly changed the name of the holding company to Global Aero Logistics, Inc. to reflect the worldwide desires of the latest owners.
 The same firm, MatlinPatterson had recently divested themselves of Varig at the end of March 2006, although they still maintained financial interests at its former cargo subsidiary VarigLog (LC).
 The company was renamed Global Aviation Holdings, Inc., on Feb.
 26, 2009.

 North American shut down in March 2014 for bankruptcy reasons.